bhavin3206/get-random-person-by-gender/README.md

 ## Usage

 To use this script, simply run the `main.py` file with Python.
-You can specify the gender as an argument (if the feature is implemented in the script).
+You can specify the gender as an argument (Here I use opencv to guess gender of photos).

 ```bash
 python main.py